 - Confirmation letter of successful completion, on district letterhead, including date of completion, signed by an authorized Administrator.

-- CESA or WEAC Certificate of Completion, including date of completion.
+- Certificate of completion from a DPI approved substitute training program, including date of completion.

 - PI-1633 Substitute Teacher Training Verification Form